App Version: 6.4

 If you discover a parameter combination that you would like to remember, then you can save it as a user preset by tapping the Save button.
 When there are iOS AU user presets, the view offers the button User Presets to load the parameters of a user preset.
 There is also a button Factory Presets to load any one of the five factory presets:

 This is real convolution reverb, not just a half-hearted mix of early reflections and algorithmic reverb.
-You are presented a list of available impulse responses.
-The free version of Rooms! allows you only to use the included demo impulse responses which you can access after selecting the Create Demo IR set entry of the action menu.
+You are presented a list of available the impulse responses.
 To select an impulse response (IR), simply tap its name.
 The selected IR is marked by a checkmark.
 If you tap the selected IR again, it gets deselected.

 Impulse responses are organised in impulse response sets.
-The IRs of the free app are subsumed in the IR set "Demo", which can be created by tapping the corresponding entry of the action menu at the left bottom of the view.
+Additionally to the above description of the Impulse Response Archives section of the Files view, see here for an explanation of how to get impulse responses into the library.
+There are a few demo IRs in the IR set "Demo" which can be created by tapping the corresponding entry of the action menu at the left bottom of the view.
 These are four short IRs of Fokke van Saane (see below) which allow you to test the suitability of your device to act as a cabinet simulator (short IRs, short audio buffer sizes for low latency), and four longer IRs of simple geometric rooms whose purpose is to let you check your device's capability to create reverb (long impulse responses, longer audio buffer sizes).
-When you purchase the convolution reverb, you can upload and use more interesting IRs.
+You can upload and use more interesting IRs.

 The IRs of the Demo set are free.
 You are allowed to use them for any